DexterCosmos/business_loan_db/README.md

         df.info()
     ```

- - Trim the rows and columns of the dataframe
+ - Triming the rows and columns of the dataframe

     ```python
         df = df.applymap(lambda x: x.strip() if isinstance(x, str) else x)